-4-1 The is the basic unit of the Auxiliary.
-The two elected officers at the flotilla level are the (FC) and the (VFC) 4-2 At the division level, the correct acronym for the Division Captain and the Division Vice Captain are and 4-3 The correct acronym for the flotilla staff officer is, and for the division staff officer, it is 4-4 The FSO-MT is thestaff officer for 4-5 The SO-OP is thestaff officer for 4-6 The Public Education Officer at the flotilla level is designated by the acronym
+4-1 Theis the basic unit of the Auxiliary.
+The two elected officers a t

+the flotilla level are the (FC) and the

+(VFC)

+4-2 At the division level, the correct acronym for the Division Commander and the Division on

+Vice Commander are and

+4-3 The correct acronym for the Flotilla Staff Officer is, and for the Division St taff

+Officer, it is

+4-4 The FSO-MT is thestaff officer for

+4-5 The SO-OP is the staff officer for

+Sum of the

+4-6 The Public Education Officer at the flotilla level is designated by the acronym -

+4-7 The

+provides boating safety information to marine dealers.